Healthdirect Free Australian health advice you can count on.

 What are the possible side effects of taking methadone?

-Like all opioid medicines, methadone can cause life-threatening breathing problems.
-The risk of these is higher:
+As with all opioid medicines, methadone can cause life-threatening breathing problems.
+The chance of these is higher:

 • after a dosage increase